hexters/hexa-docs/README.md

 ## Installation

+> **Note** <br>
-Before installing this package, you need to install the Filament package first, which you can find on its official site [FilamentPHP](https://filamentphp.com).
+You need to install the Filament package first.
+You can find the instructions on the official website at [FilamentPHP](https://filamentphp.com).

-Add the package repository to your `composer.json` file in your project's root directory before installing the package:
+Add the following package repository to your `composer.json` file located in the root of your project.
 ```json
 {
     "repositories": {